-If a resolution is not reached at Step Two or the nature of the complaint is determined to require more than a resolution between the student and the respondent, the TSS Associate Dean or designee will employee to the appropriate supervisor.
-Within three (3) calendar days, the supervisor will meet with the College employee and the student in an attempt to resolve the complaint;
+If a resolution is not reached at Step Two or the nature of the complaint is determined to require more than a resolution between the student and the respondent, the TSS Associate Dean or designee will:

+- 1. Implement one of the following:

+- a.
+For faculty members:

+refer the student and the

+faculty member to the faculty

+member's Dean.
+Within three

+(3) working days, the Dean will

+meet with the faculty member

+and the student in an attempt

+to resolve the complaint; OR

-- 1. Implement one of the following: - a.
-For faculty members: refer the student and the faculty member to the faculty member's Dean.
-Within three (3) calendar days, the Dean will meet with the faculty member and the student in an attempt to resolve the complaint; OR - b.
-For other College employees: refer the student and the
+- b.
+For other College employees: refer the student and the employee to the appropriate supervisor.
+Within three (3) working days, the supervisor will meet with the College employee and the student in an attempt to resolve the complaint;

-- 2. Prepare a written statement summarizing the actions taken prior to the referral and submit this written summary along with a copy of the GCC Complaint Form to the appropriate Dean/supervisor. - B) Resolution Reached during Step Three with the appropriate Dean/Supervisor/TSS Associate Dean or designee:
+Prepare a written statement summarizing the actions taken prior to the referral and submit this written summary along with a copy of the GCC Complaint Form to the appropriate Dean/supervisor.

+B) Resolution Reached during Step Three with the appropriate Dean/Supervisor/TSS Associate Dean or designee: